Skip to main content

 With operators, on a live property, in public.

-LeaseStack is running today on a real lease-up with real pacing.
+LeaseStack is running today on Telegraph Commons, a student-housing lease-up in Berkeley, built alongside the team at SG Real Estate.
 We did not build a demo and then sell it to someone.
-We built the version we wanted on our own asset, and we are opening it to other operators one at a time.
-The pilot is free for that exact reason: we want operators to see the data first, before anyone asks for a card.
+We built the version we wanted on a real asset, with real pacing, and we are opening it to other operators one at a time.
+The pilot is free for that exact reason: we want operators to see their own data first, before anyone asks for a card.

 If you have run a lease-up and felt the gap between what your spend is doing and what your agency says it is doing, we want you in the room.
-The first cohort of operators is shaping the roadmap.
+The first cohort of operators is shaping the roadmap alongside SG Real Estate.
 The product gets sharper every time an operator sits with it and points at the part that does not match how they think.

 The LeaseStack team